astronomer/docs/astro/executors-overview.md

 ### Kubernetes executor

-The Kubernetes executor runs each task in an individual container.
-For each task that needs to run, the executor dynamically launches a Kubernetes Pod on your Astro cluster to run the task.
-When the task completes, the Pod terminates and its resources are released to the cluster.
+The Kubernetes executor runs each task in an individual Kubernetes Pod that's defined either by the task or your Deployment.
+When a task completes, its Pod is terminated and the resources are returned to your cluster.
+On Astro, the infrastructure required to run the Kubernetes executor is built into every Deployment and is managed by Astronomer.

-On Astro, the Kubernetes infrastructure required to run the Kubernetes executor is built into every Deployment and is managed by Astronomer.
+You can specify the configuration of a task's Pod, including CPU and memory, as part of your DAG definition using the [Kubernetes Python Client](https://github.com/kubernetes-client/python) and the `pod_override` arg.
+Any task without a `pod_override` runs using the [default Pod](deployment-resources.md#configure-kubernetes-pod-resources) as configured on your Deployment.

 The Kubernetes executor is a good option for some use cases.
 Specifically, the Kubernetes executor is a good fit for your Deployment if: